portworx/px-docs/scheduler/mesosphere-dcos/volume-scaling.md

 ```

 Decreasing the scaled volume only restricts creation of future volumes.
 Decreasing scale will not delete any volumes.

-## Mesos/Marathon Guidelines
-When taking advantage of `volume-sets`, users of Mesos/Marathon **MUST** ensure that "hostname UNIQUE" constraints are set
-in the application.json file.
-Failing to do so may cause inconsistent results in the event that Marathon relaunches or
-reschedules an application upon failure, with the possibility of multiple instances landing on the same host.

 ### Mesos/Marathon Examples
 Following is an example that takes advantage of `volume-sets`